Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 \paragraph{Invariances in dynamic systems and neural operators.} Symmetries and energy conservation are also important aspects of the modeling of dynamic systems.
 As already discussed in \secref{sec:equations}, the equations of motion of a dynamical system can be formulated in an energy-conserving, i.e., thermodynamically consistent, fashion by deriving them through the Lagrangian or Hamiltonian formalisms \citep{lutter2023combining,cranmer2020lagrangian,greydanus2019hamiltonian}.
 In these approaches, the invariance is \emph{model-based} and incorporated through the model conception as the (Lagrangian $\gL$, Hamiltonian $\gH$, ...) potentials are learned/parameterized by a NN -- and not the dynamics themselves in the form of an ODE, e.g., through a neural ODE, see \secref{sec:node}.
-This concept has also been applied to Koopman operators, c.f.~\secref{sec:lvm}, for the data-based discovery of conservation laws in \cite{kaiser2018} and could be further extended to neural operators.
+This concept has also been applied to Koopman operators (\secref{sec:lvm}), for the data-based discovery of conservation laws in \citet{kaiser2018} and could be further extended to neural operators. \rebuttal{Likewise, enforcing conservation laws can also be achieved in the context of neural solution fields \citep{richter-powell2022a}, c.f.~\secref{sec:pinns}, neural operators \citep{liu2023,liu2024}, c.f.~\secref{sec:no}, or neural processes \citep{hansen2023learning}, c.f.~\secref{sec:np}.}

-However, energy conversation is usually an idealization of real system behavior, and dissipative effects are present in most real-world systems.
-Dissipation behavior can be considered in a similar fashion through application of formalisms such as the port-Hamiltonian \citep{desai2021port, neary2023compositional}, see \eqref{eq:port-hamiltonian}, pseudo-Hamiltonian \citep{eidnes2023}, or GENERIC (General Equation for the Non-Equilibrium Reversible--Irreversible Coupling) frameworks \citep{gonzalez2019,hernandez2021}, which is structurally very similar to the GSM framework mentioned above for material modeling.
+However, energy \rebuttal{conservation} is usually an idealization of real system behavior, and dissipative effects are present in most real-world systems.
+Dissipation behavior can be considered in a similar fashion through application of formalisms such as the Port-Hamiltonian \citep{desai2021port, neary2023compositional,roth2025sphnn}, see~\eqref{eq:port-hamiltonian}, pseudo-Hamiltonian \citep{eidnes2023}, or GENERIC (General Equation for the Non-Equilibrium Reversible--Irreversible Coupling) frameworks \citep{gonzalez2019,hernandez2021}, which is structurally very similar to the GSM framework mentioned above for material modeling.